adas1gupta/Leetcode/Graphs/Course-Schedule/README.md

 ## Mistakes:
  - Need to recognize that this is a graph problem with cycles being the issue instead of using a visited set and seeing if its length is equal to numCourses.
  - Also, need to initialize every course in numCourses with a list so that if a course doesn't have prereqs, it still returns True.
    - Or you can include another if check.

+ - Make sure to use a cycle set along with a visited set where visited stores a processed node and cycle detects cycles.

 ## 🧪 Code
 See `solution.py`